 This in-depth framework will cover all the areas that we should review when we audit any Google Ads account.

-This PPC Audit Checklist will walk you through all the essential aspects like goal settings, optimizing campaign settings, delivery method, Tracking, Time Frame, Data Source, ad extensions, allocating budget, reviewing keywords and many more.
+This PPC Optimization Checklist will walk you through all the essential aspects like goal settings, optimizing campaign settings, delivery method, Tracking, Time Frame, Data Source, ad extensions, allocating budget, reviewing keywords and many more.

 Determining Your Account Goal